vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   Website: [debian.org - user-manuals](https://www.debian.org/doc/user-manuals).

 - [ ] CentOS:

+  > Some [articles](https://www.tecmint.com/best-linux-distributions-for-beginners/) write that this distro is good for beginners.

-  - excellent choice for professional work, based on Red Hat Linux, I heard that people use it in **enterprise** (with Red Hat Enterprise Linux). **CentOS 8** is a favourite among Linux enthusiasts who want to savour the benefits of RHEL.
+  - excellent choice for professional work, based on Red Hat Linux, I heard that people use it in **enterprise** (with Red Hat Enterprise Linux). **CentOS 8** is a favourite among Linux enthusiasts who want to savour the benefits of RHEL (it offers beginners a gateway to try out an RPM-based Linux distribution at absolutely no cost).

     > Abbreviated as **RHEL**, [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) is a Linux distro designed for Enterprise or commercial purposes.
 It’s one of the leading open-source alternatives to other proprietary systems such as **Microsoft**. **Red Hat** is usually a top choice for server environments given its stability and regular security patches which boost its overall security.
     >
     > You can readily set it up on physical servers, virtual environments such as **VMware**, **HyperV,** and also on the cloud. **Red Hat** has done a perfect job in containerization technology thanks to **OpenShift PaaS** (platform as a service), a hybrid cloud environment that is built around **[Docker](https://www.tecmint.com/install-docker-and-learn-containers-in-centos-rhel-7-6/)** containers and managed by [Kubernetes](https://www.tecmint.com/install-a-kubernetes-cluster-on-centos-8/).
     >
     > Redhat trains and certifies system administrators through specialist courses such as [RHCSA (Red Hat Certified System Administrators)](https://www.tecmint.com/red-hat-rhcsa-rhce-exam-certification-book/) and [RHCE (Red Hat Certified Engineer)](https://www.tecmint.com/red-hat-rhcsa-rhce-exam-certification-book/).
     >
     > Where efficiency, security, and stability are of utmost priority **RHEL** is the ideal distro to opt for. **RHEL** is subscription-based and the subscription is renewed annually.
 You can purchase a license for an array of subscription models such as Linux Developer Workstation, Linux developer suite, and Linux for Virtual Datacenters.
     >
     > The **AppStream** repository (**Application Stream**) provides all the software applications that you want to install on your system while the **BaseOS** provides applications only for the core functionality of the system.
     >
     > Additionally, you can also [download and try out RedHat for free](https://www.tecmint.com/download-rhel-8-for-free/) by through the [Red Hat developer program](https://developers.redhat.com/).
   - package manager - Yum (command line), PackageKit (graphical), .rpm (binaries format) (rpm packager manager is also used by RHEL).
+Software packages are provided for through 2 main repositories: AppStream and BaseOS.
   - desktop environment - bash, GNOME Shell.
+CentOS 8 is the latest release and ships with GNOME as the default desktop environment.
+    Though very commendable on stability and performance, CentOS 8 doesn’t have much to offer in the way of desktop customization.
   - **servers**, desktop computers, workstations.
   - Even though the number of hosting providers using CentOS is significantly less compared to the last few years – it still is a great choice.
   CentOS may not come loaded with the latest software packages – but it is considered as one of the most stable distros.
 You should find CentOS images on a variety of cloud platforms.
 If you don’t, you can always opt for the self-hosted image that CentOS provides.
   - useful for software engineering/IT/Web (same for RedHat).
+Unlike the earlier-mentioned distributions, CentOS is more geared towards stability and performance than the visual appeal and customizations.
+In fact, due to its stability, it comes recommended for server environments and for beginners seeking to venture into System Administration and devesslopment.

   <details><summary>Comment from Quora</summary> CentOS — A derivative of Fedora that uses much older software and is best reserved for servers, but some desktop users do exist.
 Its repositories are tiny so beware if you need a wide selection of software you may be disappointed by it.</details>